mjnlefrancois/GettingAndCleaningData-1/README.md

 ## Step 4: label data set with descriptive feature names

+* Using the 'keep' list in step 2, look up the descriptive names for the features columns in the 'tidy' set (instead of the short label 'V1'...)
+* Rename the columns Using the 'setnames' function.

 ## Step 5: create data set with average for each activity and subject

 * Using the 'aggregate' function, calculate the mean for every measurement, aggregated by activity and subject.
 This is the end result.